 Phone: 610-328 -8328

 Joyce holds a B.A. in Classics from Cornell University, did graduate work in religion at Yale University and graduated with an M.Div from the General Theological Seminary in New York.
+She received her Doctor of Ministry in interfaith chaplaincy from Hartford Seminary.
 She is ordained in the Episcopal Church and has served as a parish minister, a counselor for European au pairs, and as counseling staff at Marquette University.